tangentsnowball/house-styles/README.md

 There is a `gulpfile.js` within this repository to make development much quicker for the house styles.
 All you need to do is:
 * Install Node (http://nodejs.org) & Gulp (https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)
-* Run `npm install`
+* Run `npm run setup`
-This will install all the dependencies found in `package.json` (The `node_modules` folder that is generated when you run this command should be created on a case-by-case basis and not pushed to a repository)
+This will install all the dependencies found in `package.json` (The `node_modules` folder that is generated when you run this command should be created on a case-by-case basis and not pushed to a repository), install the Bower dependencies found in `package.json` and run the local server through the `gulp` command.
-* Run `gulp`

 This will open up a tab in your browser, running a server at `localhost:3000` (unless you have set up a proxy server address - details on how to change this are in the `gulpfile.js` file).